IDENTITY THEFT INSURANCE

 Recovery expense reimbursement

 Reimbursement for expenses you incur recovering from identity theft: notary fees, certified mail, lost wages from time off work, attorney consultations, and credit-monitoring services.
-Most policies cap at $25K to $50K per incident.
+Most policies cap reimbursement at a policy limit of $25K to $50K per incident.

 Lost wages from time off work